MatheusAraujoPro/MatheusAraujoPro/README.md

 - 🔭 I'm currently work with Android Developer..
 - 🌱 I'm studing currently some anything about Software Developer..

-I'm in love to tecnology and all of wonderfull things that she provides This are my favorites:
+I'm in love to tecnology and all of wonderfull things that she provides.<br>
+This are my favorites:

 <p>